venkatkumar1810/todos-list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## To check the working [https://venkatkumar1810.github.io/todos-list/](https://venkatkumar1810.github.io/todos-list/)
-Hit on the logo or home on nav bar, since the application is routed to '/' nor '/todo-list/'.
+To check the working [https://venkatkumar1810.github.io/todos-list/](https://venkatkumar1810.github.io/todos-list/) Hit on the logo or home on nav bar, since the application is routed to '/' not '/todo-list/'.

 ## To install node modules `npm install`